GAM-team/GAM/wiki/Vault-Takeout.md

 For `corpus drive`, you can specify whether to include access information for users with [indirect access](https://support.google.com/vault/answer/6099459#metadata) to the files:
 * `includeaccessinfo False` - Do not include access information for users with indirect access, this is the default
 * `includeaccessinfo True` - Include access information for users with indirect access

-For `corpus hangouts_chat` you can specify advanced search options:
-* `includerooms False` - Do not include rooms, this is the default
-* `includerooms True` - Include rooms

 For `corpus mail`, you can specify advanced search options:
 * `excludedrafts False` - Do not exclude drafts, this is the default